 “Makita BO5041 Random Orbit Sander ” by Mark Hunter, used under CC BY 2.0

 Rubberized Grip and Handles

-Smaller sanders usually are held from the top, or in some cases, you can wrap your hand around the sander’s body.
-The bigger ones have pistol/barrel grip handle and sometimes an additional handle at the front for better control(mostly in random orbital sanders).
+Smaller sanders usually are held from the top, or, in some cases, you can wrap your hand around the sander’s body.
+The bigger ones have a pistol/barrel grip handle and sometimes an additional handle at the front for better control(mostly in random orbital sanders).

 It’s essential to have when working for more extended periods as it reduces user fatigue and tingling sensation in the hands.